ftcwaylandmi/Utilities/README.md

 To push up your Repo a, b, c, and Utilities.

-1. Type: cd Utilities/
+1. Type: cd Utilities/ (if not in the Utilities directory)

-2. For Pushing Repo A, Type: ./push.sh a
+2. Type: ./Push.sh -r {RepositoryName} or ./Util.sh -ps -r {RepositoryName}

-3. For Pushing Repo B, Type: ./push.sh b
+3. Type: Your commit message

-4. For Pushing Repo C, Type: ./push.sh c

-5. For Pushing Repo Utilities, Type: ./pushUtil.sh

 WARNING!
 (Don't push code up to Utilities unless you have a MENTOR/COACH permission; This is so you don't push up old or broken code and break it)